doubletgeekedup/int-dashboard/DEBUG_GUIDE.md

-# VS Code Debugging Guide - Integration Dashboard
+# Debug Guide for Integration Dashboard

+This guide helps you troubleshoot common issues and understand the debugging process for the Integration Dashboard application, including external work items integration and custom brand theme features.

-## Overview
+## VS Code Debugging

-This guide explains how to use the debugging configurations in `.vscode/launch.json` for your Integration Dashboard project.
+This section explains how to use the debugging configurations in `.vscode/launch.json` for your Integration Dashboard project.

 ## Available Debug Configurations